NSrank/ShopTools/README.md

 ## Permissions

-- `shoptools.use` - Allow use of basic commands (default: all players)
+- `shoptools.use` - Allow use of basic commands (default: requires manual authorization)
 - `shoptools.admin` - Allow use of admin commands (default: operators)

 ## Installation